A half marathon for beginners should not be a race filled with pre-race stress.

 Remember, with friends and family things care for you whether to win or lose.

 11. Practice your race pace if you have a time goal in mind

-You can spice up your training but practicing running at faster paces.
-Too much easy jogging may bore you.
-Faster running will rejuvenate you and will remind your body that you are not going to accept staying in your comfort zone.
+You can spice up your training by practicing running at faster paces.
+Remember, too much easy jogging may bore you.
+Faster running will help you sustain race pace longer.

 If you have never run a half marathon before don't lose hope if you get to the middle of the race and have to walk.